 STANDARDS OF PRACTICE FOR PERSONAL TRAINERS

 The American Council on Exercise (ACE) is one of the leading fitness organizations that certify personal trainers.
 Their Code of Ethics does not mention nutrition counseling specifically, however it does state that personal trainers should "refer clients to more qualified health or medical professionals when appropriate."
-In their training manual for personal trainers, they state: "if you are not a registered dietician or healthcare professional, you should avoid making specific recommendations and refer your client to a registered dietician or physician."
+In their training manual for personal trainers, they state: "if you are not a registered dietitian or healthcare professional, you should avoid making specific recommendations and refer your client to a registered dietitian or physician."

 On the topic of recommending dietary supplements, ACE has adopted a firm stance.
 Their Position Statement on Nutritional Supplements states: "It is the position of the American Council on Exercise that it is outside the defined scope of practice of a fitness professional to recommend, prescribe, sell, or supply nutritional supplements to clients."

 And the legal ramifications of inappropriate nutritional counseling can be staggering.